yashmahalwal/nirikshak/docs/Graph.md

 2. A `Delete Negative` request should succeed as it asserted that the student cannot be deleted because it doesn't exist.
 And the API should send an error conforming the same.
 3. A `Post Positive` request should succeed as it asserted that if you can create this non existent student.
 And the API should send the affirmation for the same.

+If we know that a given request succeeded (i.e., the corresponding assertion was validated), we can decide which requests will succeed from this point onwards.
 For every resource, we essentially maintain a graph of all the possible requests based on your API description.
 Nodes of that graph are the requests that can be made.
 Edge from one node to another means that if source node's assertion succeeds, you shoud expect the target node's assertion to succeed too.

 ## Nodes